• Home

 4. Light Corn Syrup: Light corn syrup is NOT the same thing as high fructose corn syrup!
 Corn syrup helps the icing set up firm (so you can stack the cookies); however, you can skip the syrup if desired - please note that your icing will be less shiny and won't set.

-Nutritional information is an approximation based upon 30 cookies (with icing).
+Nutritional information is an estimate based upon 30 cookies (with icing).
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition